-a) Originally Installed Apps/Software

-• The software/apps and profiles installed by NMCS must remain on the iPad in usable condition and be easily accessible at all times.

-b) App Management

-${\odot}\,$ Devices will be monitored through our Mobile Device Management (MDM) system (this is how school-issued apps are distributed).

-• Storage space is limited on an iPad.
-For that reason, NMCS reserves the right to delete personal apps and data that interfere with the storage necessary to run academic applications.
+- 6.1 Originally Installed Apps/Software The software/apps and profiles installed by NMCS must remain on the device in usable condition and be easily accessible at all times. - 6.2 Software Management Devices will be monitored through our Mobile Device Management (MDM) system.
+This is how school-issued software is distributed.
+Storage space is limited on the device.
+For that reason, NMCS reserves the right to delete personal apps and data that interfere with the storage necessary to run academic applications. - 6.3 Device Restore It is possible that, at some point, your device will need to be restored.

-c) iTunes Accounts

-$\circ\;$ In order for students to use apps on their iPad, the student will need to have access to an iTunes account.

-• Currently, children under the age of 13 are restricted from owning an iTunes account.

-If you are a student creating your own account, or if you are a parent creating an account for your child, please go to the following website for instructions on creating an account: http://support.apple.com/kb/HT2534.

-d) iPad Restore

-It is possible that, at some point, your iPad will need to be restored.
 NMCS does not accept responsibility for loss of apps, or data.

-e) iOS Upgrade

-Apple periodically releases updates to their iOS.
-Depending on the nature of each update, a visit to the technology department might be required.

-7.0 Responsible Use
+7.0 RESPONSIBLE USE